kauralasoo/txrevise/README.md

 ### Step 5: Merge output files
 Each run of `constructEvents.R` produces up to six output files: alternative promoter, internal exon and 3' end events (labeled as upstream, contained and downstream) for two possible sets of shared exons (grp_1 and grp_2).
 See the [vignette](http://htmlpreview.github.io/?https://github.com/kauralasoo/txrevise/blob/master/inst/doc/construct_events.html) for more details on how the events are constructed.

 To be able to use these events with transcript quantification software such as [Salmon](http://salmon.readthedocs.io/en/latest/) or [kallisto](https://pachterlab.github.io/kallisto/), we first need to merge all files from different batches.
-The `grep -v "^#"` command removes the comment lines from the beginning of each individa
+The `grep -v "^#"` command removes the comment lines from the beginning of each individual GFF3 file.

 	cat txrevise_events/txrevise.grp_1.upstream.* | grep -v "^#" > txrevise.grp_1.upstream.gff3
 	cat txrevise_events/txrevise.grp_1.contained.* | grep -v "^#" > txrevise.grp_1.contained.gff3